thunderseethe/thunderseethe.github.io/content/posts/parser-base.md

 }
 ```

-`logos` works through a macro we invoke with `#[derive(Logos)]`.
-It lets us annotate variants with the `token` and `regex` directives to define how they are lexed.
+`Logos` lets us annotate variants with the `token` and `regex` directives to define how they are lexed.
 `token` takes a string literal and uses it to recognize our token in our input stream.
 This suffices for all of our punctuation and keywords because their content is static.

-For identifiers, we'll need `#[regex]` because identifiers are an infinite set of valid strings.
+Identifiers need `#[regex]` because they have an infinite set of valid strings.
-regex takes a regex and will treat anything that matches that regex as the corresponding token.
+`regex` takes a [regular expression (regex)](https://en.wikipedia.org/wiki/Regular_expression) and will treat anything that matches that regex as the corresponding token.
-An identifier is an alphabetic character or `"_"` followed by any characters in the word class `\w`.
+For an identifier, that means an alphabetic character or `"_"` followed by any number of characters in the word class `\w`.
 You might expect our leading character to be `[a-zA-Z_]`.
 We use the odder looking `\p{alpha}` because it supports Unicode.